- Posted by Selina Bradley

 If your agent does have a conflict of interest in that they represent both the landlord and you, the tenant, you need to get a very clear understanding of how they deal with this issue.
 Keep in mind that an agency relationship means that the leasing company is the legal representative of the landlord and has a fiduciary duty to represent the landlord’s best interest in any lease negotiations.
 One must ask, how will the broker get the best deal for their client (the landlord) and you simultaneously?

-10. How often have you been in dual agency where you’re representing a tenant and the landlord in the same transaction?
+10. How often have you been in a dual agency where you’re representing a tenant and the landlord in the same transaction?

 Since CARMEN Commercial Real Estate is the only exclusive tenant advisory firm in Indiana, so as a general rule, you’re going to encounter brokers and brokerage firms that lists properties for landlords and works with tenants to fill those properties.
 How often is this the case for those firms?
 Are they willing to share with you the tenant references in those cases where they were in dual-agency…. representing both tenant and landlord?